 The first step is having a clear understanding of why you need to do market research.
 By clearly understanding your problem, you can determine what information you need to make your decision.
 Before designing your research approach, you need to understand your constraints.
 The biggest constraints are often time, money, capability and capacity.
 Other constraints may relate to government regulation, material availability, or availability of staff.
 All decisions, strategies and designs have underlying constraints.
 This does not mean your market research design is flawed from the outset; it is how we work with and take advantage of constraints that determine the success of your project.

 Before analysing your data, you always (always!) need to process the data into a form that you can analyse.
-This maybe transcribing and coding interviews, ensuring the quantitative data is categorised as the right type for analysis (nominal, ordinal, interval, ratio), creating of analysis groups, etc, etc. For some types of analysis there are tools you can use to automate the cleaning and processing.
-The better you design your market research, the less time you will need cleaning and processing your data.
+This maybe transcribing and coding interviews, ensuring the quantitative data is categorised as the right type for analysis (nominal, ordinal, interval, ratio), creating of analysis groups, etc, etc. For some types of analysis, there are tools you can use to automate the cleaning and processing.
+The better you design your market research, the less time you will need to clean and process your data.

 The final two stages of the research process are the interpretive stages of uncovering insights from your data, and then sharing the results.
 Market research analysis can become overwhelming.
 I’ve worked on studies that have run for several years across several countries, have used multiple data types and have datafiles with thousands of variables.
 Where do you start?
 You start at the beginning.
 Your analysis should reflect the research objectives and information needs from the project, the nature of your target market, and the analysis framework that you initially designed.
 Often the objectives and information needs for a project will evolve, so it is critical that you document any change.

-Although creativity is needed in all stages of the research process, especially when there are significant constraints, from the end-client perspective, the last three stages also involve a most creativity.
-In the last three stages you often need to uncover complex details but explain them in a simplified way that engages your audience, and motivates them into action.
+Although creativity is needed in all stages of the research process, especially when there are significant constraints, from the end-client perspective, the last three stages also involve the most creativity.
+In the last three stages, you often need to uncover complex details but explain them in a simplified way that engages your audience and motivates them into action.

 On the surface, market research can appear to be a very simple process of just asking someone what they think.
 However, the more you want to make sure what you are doing uncovers useful insights and motivates decision-makers into action, the more you will need a well-considered and disciplined approach to your research.